Home - Bookapy Book Preview

 “I don’t think so.
 I’ve not seen one.”

-“It would be easier on days like today if she did.
+“It would be so much easier on days like today if she did.
 What would have happened if there had been no one here when you got home?”

-“I don’t have anything to do.
+“I have nothing more to do.
 We finished everything for next week at Col’s house.”

 “Col and I do the homework together.”